Cignor/Collider/USER_MANUAL/Nodes_Dictionary.md

 5. Add spread for more random, evolving textures
 6. Modulate position with LFOs for scanning effects
 7. Great for creating ambient textures from any sound source

 ---

+### spatial_granulator
+**Visual Canvas Granulator/Chorus**

+A hybrid granular synthesizer and chorus effect with a visual canvas interface.
+Paint dots on a square canvas where each dot represents a voice or grain spawner.
+Combines the textural qualities of granular synthesis with the spatial richness of chorus effects.

+#### Inputs
+- `In L` (Audio) - Left audio input (recorded to internal buffer)
+- `In R` (Audio) - Right audio input (recorded to internal buffer)

+#### Outputs
+- `Out L` (Audio) - Left processed output
+- `Out R` (Audio) - Right processed output

+#### Parameters
+- `Mix` (0-1) - Wet/dry balance (0=dry, 1=wet)
+- `Density` (0.1-100 Hz) - Grain spawning rate for Spray tool dots
+- `Grain Size` (5-500 ms) - Length of each grain spawned by Spray tool
+- `Buffer Length` (1-10 seconds) - Size of the internal recording buffer

+#### Canvas Controls
+- **Tools:**
+  - **Pen** - Draws static voices (chorus-like continuous playback)
+  - **Spray** - Spawns dynamic grains (granular synthesis with movement and "pop" effects)
+- **Colors (Color-Coded Parameters):**
+  - **Red** - Delay (0-2000ms).
+Larger dots = longer delay time
+  - **Green** - Volume (-60 to +12 dB).
+Larger dots = higher volume
+  - **Blue** - Pitch (-24 to +24 semitones).
+Larger dots = more pitch shift
+- **Canvas Axes:**
+  - **X-axis** - Panning (left = left, right = right)
+  - **Y-axis** - Buffer position (low = start of buffer, high = end of buffer)
+  - **Dot Size** - Controls both voice reproduction amount and color parameter intensity

+#### How to Use
+1. **Recording:** Audio is continuously recorded to the internal buffer (size set by Buffer Length parameter)
+2. **Pen Tool (Static Voices):**
+   - Click and drag to place dots on the canvas
+   - Each dot creates a continuous voice playing from the buffer
+   - Y-position determines where in the buffer to read from
+   - X-position controls stereo panning
+   - Color determines which parameter is active (Delay, Volume, or Pitch)
+   - Dot size controls volume and parameter intensity
+   - Great for creating thick, chorus-like textures
+3. **Spray Tool (Dynamic Grains):**
+   - Click and drag to place multiple dots (spray effect)
+   - Each dot spawns grains periodically based on Density parameter
+   - Grains have dynamic movement and "pop" effects for vibrant sound
+   - Y-position determines grain read position in buffer
+   - X-position controls grain panning
+   - Color determines which parameter is active per grain
+   - Great for creating evolving, granular textures
+4. **Color Selection:**
+   - Choose Red for delay effects (adds time-based spatialization)
+   - Choose Green for volume control (emphasize or de-emphasize voices)
+   - Choose Blue for pitch shifting (create harmonies and detuning)
+   - Larger dots increase the intensity of the color-coded parameter
+5. **Erasing:** Right-click and drag on the canvas to erase dots
+6. **Canvas Interaction:**
+   - Left-click/drag: Paint dots
+   - Right-click/drag: Erase dots
+   - Dots are static (no animation) - they represent fixed voice positions
+7. **Tips:**
+   - Use Pen tool with multiple dots for rich chorus effects
+   - Use Spray tool with high density for dense granular clouds
+   - Combine both tools on the same canvas for hybrid textures
+   - Experiment with dot placement for spatial effects
+   - Larger dots = more prominent voices/grains
+   - Color selection dramatically changes the character of the effect

+#### Visual Feedback
+- Dots are rendered as colored circles on the canvas
+- Dot size visually represents the size parameter
+- Color matches the selected color (Red/Green/Blue)
+- Grid and crosshair help with precise placement

+---